Christian Home School

 The original Chuckatuck School is believed to have been built between 1890 and 1900.
 The Biennial Report of the Superintendent of Public Instruction of the Commonwealth of Virginia for the School Years 1903-1904 and 1904-1905listed the Chuckatuck Graded School as a “Public Graded School Teaching Some High School Branches.”
 The principal in 1905 was Mrs. Kate S. Byrd.
 This older building once served area students in all grades who often arrived by horse and buggy, housing their horses in a stable at the school.
 Ercile Beale Haughwout said she and her siblings would carry horse feed in the cart for the middle of the day.

-In an effort to show modes of transportation for early students we quote from an article published by the Daily Press, May 7, 1961 about the retirement of Lucien Hall, Isle of Wight superintendent for 40 years.
+To show modes of transportation for early students, we quote from an article published by the Daily Press, on May 7, 1961, about the retirement of Lucien Hall, Isle of Wight superintendent for 40 years.
 “The first bus or truck used, in 1917, was a rented vehicle and the first modern bus was purchased in 1927.
 Previously wagons were used.
-The “kid wagons” were canvas topped farm vehicles drawn by one auto or two teams transporting up to 20 students”.
-We imagine Nansemond County would have used similar vehicles.
+The “kid wagons” were canvas-topped farm vehicles drawn by one auto or two teams transporting up to 20 students”.
+Nansemond County would have used similar vehicles.
+There is a picture of such a wagon in our Chuckatuck High School pictures.

 Researched and written by Lynn K. Rose